 It is more important than ever that we all focus on maintaining our health and wellbeing.
 With ‘the office’ for many of us currently being our kitchen, bedroom or dining room, we need to practice the right habits to tackle anxiety, stress and the potential impact of isolation.

-Here, I’ve outlined a few pointers around basic habits that I personally find useful which I hope will help keep others happy and healthy while at work or home (especially when they’re both the same place).
+Here, I’ve outlined a few employee wellbeing tips and pointers around basic habits that I personally find useful which I hope will help keep others happy and healthy while at work or home (especially when they’re both the same place).

 1. Find your “flow state”

 You know the phrase “in the zone”?
 We use this to describe when our performance or productivity level is high – essentially, we are in what is known as a “flow state”.
 You might get in this zone when doing a creative task, learning, playing a game or solving a challenging problem.